jamsoft/uap-data-vis-tool/README.md

 ## Time Series

 The Time series can also be specified in terms of the time slice size.
+Normal will plot as per the data, 30 minutes and 60 minutes (the default) groups cases into these time boxes to flatten out the trend line.

 # Google Maps